Important Info for Class of 2027

 Please note: An audition is required for admission into the Conservatory as a music major or music minor.
 If you are interested in majoring or minoring in music and have not already auditioned, please contact Dr. Amanda Heim, Coordinator for Recruitment and Outreach (email@example.com) for information on auditioning in August.

 The Sunderman Conservatory of Music offers three music major programs, including the Bachelor of Arts in Music, the Bachelor of Music, and the Bachelor of Music Education, as well as a minor in music.
 Advising and course registration for music majors (all programs) and minors is very specific and dependent on each student’s individual degree program.
-Because of the multi-faceted needs of 1st Year music majors and minors, advising information can be found entirely online.
+Because of the multi-faceted needs of 1st Year music majors and minors, it is very important that students follow the advising information we provide on our website, linked below.

 Incoming music majors (including all degree programs) and music minors must refer to the New Student Orientation page on the Sunderman Conservatory website for 1st year fall advising information.